 On September 8-10, 2022, I'll be participating in the annual conference of the Jubilee Centre for Character and Virtues held at Oriel College, Oxford, with a talk entitled "Exemplars and the Ethics of Virtue: Lessons from the Islamic Tradition."

 On September 12-17, 2022, I will be presenting a paper on "Psychology and Language in al-Ghazālī’s Ethics of Godlikeness" at the Deutscher Orientalistentag to be held at Freie Universität Berlin.

 Writing and suchlike

-On a different front, having recently started teaching a class on Islamic ethics, I realised the need for developing resources that would help both students and the general reader to come to grips with the subject.
+A couple of translation projects are also on my radar.
+On a more scholarly front, having recently started teaching a class on Islamic ethics, I realised the yawning gap in resources that would help both students and the general reader come to grips with the subject.
 One of my long-term aspirations is to put together a reader for Islamic ethics, which includes translations of selected Arabic texts.

 More immediately, I've just started translating the latest novel published by the talented Egyptian writer Ahmad Al Qarmalawi, Warathat Āl al-Shaykh - literally "The Sheikh's Heirs", though perhaps "The Quest" might be a more fitting title.
 Clue: the story features a treasure.
 I loved this novel: it bursts with drama, history, larger-than-life-characters, and yes, magic.